Housing and Economic Land Availability Assessment

 A site should only be suggested for housing development if it could accommodate at least 5 homes or it measures at least 0.15 hectares.
 A site should only be suggested for economic development if it measures at least 0.25 hectares or could provide at least 500m2 of floor space.
 Sites must lie within the area covered by Mid Devon District Council.

-Submitting details of a site will take at least 30 minutes and you will need to complete the process in one session.
+Submitting details of a site will take approximately 30 minutes and you will need to complete the process in one session.